Conduitry/defiler/API.md

 ### `get(filter)`

-Wait for all _physical_ files whose paths match a given filter function and retrieve the `File` instances.
+Wait for all files whose paths match a given filter function and retrieve the `File` instances.

 - `filter(path)` - a function that will be passed a path and should return a boolean

-Returns a `Promise` resolving to an array of matching `File` instances.
+Returns a `Promise` resolving to an array of matching `File` instances, sorted by their (original) paths.

-Note that only the paths of _physical_ files will be checked with your filter function.
+This will return physical and virtual files.
 Once the initial wave of processing is complete, any new files matching the filter will also cause the generator or transform to be re-run.

 ### `add(file)`